 Here are some examples of the kinds of performance data that can help your learning analytics tool provide significant information:

-- Was a question answered correctly on the first
+- Data relating to if a question was answered correctly on the first try

-- Was the content relevant to the role?
+- Data relating to if the content was relevant to the individual’s role

 Reports and Guides